-You should also think carefully about the font you use in your email.
+You should also think carefully about the typeface you use in your email.
 When you send emails to your partners, clients, and business partners, you need to make the right impression.
 You should think carefully about what font you use in your emails.

 Finally, your font is also going to show up all over your website.
 You have to make sure you select the right option.
 For example, if you have a blog, your font is going to show up there.
 Your font is also going to show up on the front pages of your websites.
 If you have a chat window you use to communicate with interested people, your font is also going to show up in this box.
 You must make sure you select the right option for your website.

-What Fonts Should Be Used?
+What Fonts Should Your Law Firm Use?

 Legal Document Fonts

 So, what type of font should you use for your documents?
 It depends on where you are posting your content.
 For example, if you have legal documents that you need to submit, you need to make sure you follow all the rules and laws.
 You should typically avoid Times New Roman, and make sure you pay attention to the rules in your specific state.

 In general, you may wish to stick with century-family fonts for legal briefs.
 A few examples you may want to use as your legal fonts include Century Schoolbook, Georgia, Baskerville, Bookman Old Style, Helvetica, and Century Gothic.
 If you go with one of these options, you should be on the right track.

 Branding and Logo Fonts

 If you are trying to pick the right font for your branding information, you can really go any way you would like.